bnbuckler/ficam-access/pages/3_step-3.md

 > <i class="fa fa-check-square-o"></i> &nbsp;**Analyze your user population.** Perform a thorough analysis of your user population for each resource.
 Information about your known users provides you the flexibility to use any of the access control models, while allowing other factors (e.g., risk, reource capabilites, enablers, and tools and technologies requirements) to determine your access control measure(s).

-The requirements you develop from analyzing your agency’s user population and the resource risk assessment can serve as the core factors you consider when selecting and implementing access control measures and supporting enablers across the enterprise.
+> <i The requirements you develop from analyzing your agency’s user population and the resource risk assessment can serve as the core factors you consider when selecting and implementing access control measures and supporting enablers across the enterprise.

 > <i class="fa fa-check-square-o"></i> &nbsp;**Analyze data elements.** You should perform an analysis of the data used during policy execution.
 Specifically, you want to determine: